xnodeoncode/i45-jslogger/README.md

   useCustomLogger(myCustomLogger){
     // add new client
     // multiple clients can be added.
-    // the logging events on each client is called in the order that they were added.
+    // Client calls are synchronous and occur in the order that clients are added.
-    // customLogger1.info(), customLogger2.info(),...
+    // Logger.info() calls -> customLogger1.info(), customLogger2.info(), ...etc.
       this.#logger.addClient(myCustomLogger);

       return this;